 1. Prepare for the new level of traffic and data that IoT will generate.
 To meet the demands of IoT networks, service providers need to rethink their infrastructure and services.
 For some, this will look like consolidating their core networks so that they’re simpler and able to introduce new services more quickly.
-For others, it will require upgrading the existing infrastructure to make sure the connected devices have access to the increased bandwidth they need.
+For others, it will require upgrading the existing infrastructure to make sure the connected devices have access to the increased bandwidth they need, like 5G internet.

 3. Implement a horizontal platform.
 A horizontal management platform allows telecom providers to manage their connections and support applications in a brand new, more effective way.
 Horizontal platforms are ideal because they ensure continuous IoT application availability, allow IoT networks to keep pace with new rollouts, and give providers the flexibility they need to scale and adapt on demand.